 Fifth, by the same token, "uncertainties", bankruptcies and "winners and losers" preclude any rule tying amounts invested to returns.
 The WhatsApp case was referred, and business reports and newspapers are filled with other examples.
-Conversely, look at the airline or restaurant business: for the vast majority of firms, the hardest goal to beat is to turn a consistent profit on a regular basis, despite huge investments.
+Conversely, look at the airline or restaurant business: for the vast majority of firms, the hardest goal to beat is to turn a consistent profit on a regular basis, despite huge investments39.

-Sixth, returns do turn up permanently.
-Either as "schumpeterian", innovation-based profits or as "ricardian rents" sprung from incomplete diffusion, differentiation strategies, or "fences on imitation" (trade secrets, location, branding, reputation and intellectual property rules and regulations in general).
-What logical reasoning and empirical observation shows is that only the "iron cage" of perfectly competitive equilibrium prevented their recognition as understood they were under attack by Amazon until they filed for bankruptcy?
-That's the way capitalism evolves, and that's what Schumpeterian competition is about (cf. Bell: 2001, Srinivasan: 2017)
+Sixth, returns do turn up permanently, but their size moves along economic fluctuations.
+Either as "schumpeterian", innovation-based profits or as "ricardian rents" sprung from incomplete diffusion, differentiation strategies, or "fences on imitation" (trade secrets, location, branding, reputation and intellectual property rules and regulations in general)40.
+What logical reasoning and empirical observation shows is that only the "iron cage" of perfectly competitive equilibrium prevented their recognition as outcomes of successful strategizing under fierce competition41.
+As for their origin or source, a forgotten -and never resolved debate in political economy- Schumpeter doesn't settle the question, but his remark that schumpeterian entrepreneurs, collectively, "largely create what they exploit" deserves further inquiry (1942: 101).
+As Barak Obama remarked, "they didn't build it alone", and there are cases of pure exploitation42, or rent-

-&lt;sup>35 In the economics literature - heterodox for sure - Rumsfeld has an illustrious predecessor: Shackle and his concept of "unkowledge" (see Earl & Littleboy: 2014).
+38 In the economics literature - heterodox for sure - Rumsfeld has an illustrious predecessor: Shackle and his concept of "unkowledge" (see Earl & Littleboy: 2014).

-&lt;sup>36 There is only one place where this proportionality rule between "investment and return" does not seem absurd to me: treasuries.
+39 There is only one place where this proportionality rule between "investment and return" does not seem absurd to me: treasuries.

-&lt;sup>37 Cf. Burlamaqui, Castro and Kattel: 2013.
+40 Cf. Burlamagui, Castro and Kattel: 2013.